 Plate and Enjoy

-Spoon out spaghetti squash into individual serving dishes and top with marinara sauce.
+Spoon out spaghetti squash or Steamed Rice into individual serving dishes and top with marinara sauce.
 Add your favorite grated cheese and top with more fresh chopped basil if desired.
 Buon Appetito!